strophios/tmt/README.md

 Preparation:

-* `MakeWordLists` take lists of sentiment-laden words from General Inquirer (http://www.wjh.harvard.edu/~inquirer/), the list compiled by Finn Årup (http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010), or the list compiled by Bing Liu (http://www.cs.uic.edu/~liub/FBS/sentiment-analysis. html#lexicon) - or from all three lists (the default).
+* `MakeWordLists` take lists of sentiment-laden words from General Inquirer (http://www.wjh.harvard.edu/~inquirer/), the list compiled by Finn Ã…rup (http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010), or the list compiled by Bing Liu (http://www.cs.uic.edu/~liub/FBS/sentiment-analysis. html#lexicon) - or from all three lists (the default).
 More information about